abtion/guidelines/career-development/ladder.md

 - [ ] Does not take "all" responsibilities.
 They let their teammates take responsibilities they care about.
 #### Technical skills
 - [ ] Breaks down complex projects into simple systems that can be effectively built and maintained by less experienced developers.
+- [ ] Sought out for technical guidance.
+- [ ] Anticipates technical issues at a product level and works with design to avoid them.

 ### Level 6
 #### Simple